MfcMdiAppGlue class is an

 CView::GetDocument() to get the pointer to the currently active document within a

 CView derived class.
 When developing MFC applications, you shouldn’t need anything else in order to develop your application if you did follow the pattern behind the framework.
 But once you are working with multiple document types in combination with non-modal dialogs which should operate on these document instances, you will come across the problem that you can't get the pointer of the documents and views by simply calling a single method.
-I came across this problem for multiple times and the third time I did implement nearly the same method I decided to add this functionality to my class libraries.
+I came across this problem multiple times and the third time I did implement nearly the same method, I decided to add this functionality to my class libraries.

 The class header is shown below:

 static BOOL CreateNewDocumentInstanceTriple(CDocument*& pDoc);

 The first method of this class

 GetActiveViewWnd() returns a pointer to the currently active view window if there is one.
 Otherwise, this method returns a